 Click +Create new test in the top right corner of your dashboard.

 Add a new Card sort test section.
+You can rename this section to help keep large tests organized if desired.

 Add instructions to give your task some context (optional).
 If you leave this blank, panelists will see our default task instructions.